Engineering has 11 undiscussed engineer rules you need to follow. Otherwise, you won’t fit in and reach your full potential.

 These documents all become references for your future projects.
 Even more, if shit ever hits the fan with a project, you’ll have a record to point to.

-I’ve had countless incidences where people told me they never said a certain thing.
-And they then turned and said they wanted a change order.
+I’ve had countless incidences, where people stated they never said a certain thing.
+They then turned and said they wanted a change order.
 But since I keep an email record of all conversations, I was able to call their bluff.

 #6 Under-promise and over-deliver